Managing Human Resources Certificate Program

 Required Textbook Information

 Please purchase the following book before the start of this program – Managing Human Resources: Productivity, Quality of Work Life, Profits, 10th edition by Wayne Cascio, ISBN-10: 0078112958 or ISBN-13: 978-0078112959 .
 Students may purchase a used or paperback copy of the required textbook.
-This textbook is available on Amazon or other vendors of your choice.
-Book is used in the entire program.
+Book is used for the entire program.

 Lee Joyce, MPA, CSSBB and Lean Sensei, a former GE Human Resources Manager, is President of Busy Associates, an international consulting firm improving individual, team, and organizational performance